Fitzhugh Lee: Death

 Lee died in Washington, D.C., and is buried in Hollywood Cemetery, Richmond.

 Legacy

-He was indicted for treason but the indictment was withdrawn in February 1869.
+He was indicted for treason for his participation in the war, but the indictment was withdrawn in February 1869.
 Lee then received a pardon.
 The Seventh Army Corps Association and Auxiliary dedicated a monument to Lee's service to the 7th Army Corps from 1898 to 1899, placing it in Monroe Park, Richmond, Virginia; the City of Richmond removed the monument on July 9, 2020, in recognition of Lee's participation in the Confederacy.